nglhongphuong/Alumni-Social-Network-project/README.md

 1. **Clone the project to your machine**

-2. Open the `post_db.sql` file and import it into your database system to initialize the database (MySQL)
+2. Open the `postdb_sql.sql` file and import it into your database system to initialize the database (MySQL)

 3. Default admin login credentials:
    **2251010077phuong@ou.edu.vn / 123456**

-4. Open the project in **NetBeans** and run the SpringMVC source code:
+4. Open the project in **NetBeans** and run the `SpringMVCPost` source code:
    - Make sure to update the database password in `database.properties`
    - Click the **Run Project** button in NetBeans
      ![imgae](https://github.com/nglhongphuong/Alumni-Social-Network-project/blob/main/img/run.png)